Areas of Expertise

 B.A., Criminology and Criminal Justice, University of Maryland, 2000

-Holly Ventura Miller received the Ph.D. in sociology from the University of South Carolina and is an associate professor of criminology and criminal justice at UNF where she also serves as the MSCJ Graduate Program Director.
+Holly Ventura Miller received the Ph.D. in sociology from the University of South Carolina and is a professor of criminology and criminal justice at UNF where she also serves as the MSCJ Graduate Program Director.
 Her research interests include the sociology of immigration, correctional policy, drug treatment in the criminal justice system, and program evaluation.
-She currently sits on the Editorial Boards of Youth Violence and Juvenile Justice, American Journal of Criminal Justice, and Criminal Justice Studies.
+She currently sits on the Editorial Boards of Youth Violence and Juvenile Justice, Journal of Criminal Justice Education, American Journal of Criminal Justice, and Criminal Justice Studies.
 She is also Editor of the Routledge Handbook of Immigration and Crime, a National Institute of Justice W.E.B.
 DuBois Fellow, Past President of the Southern Criminal Justice Association, and an Associate Editor of the Wiley-Blackwell Encyclopedia of Juvenile Justice and Delinquency.

 - UT-System Regents' Teaching Award, University of Texas at San Antonio, University-Level Selectee, 2013

 - Dean's Distinguished Teaching Award, University of Texas at San Antonio, 2012-2013